AnkitRai-22/NLP-with-disaster-tweets/ReadME.md

 The initial few steps to run either notebooks are exactly the same.
 Then after the fourth step there is a big difference on how to convert the original competition notebook into a kubeflow pipeline, this can be clearly seen below. <br>

-Step 1 : Go to Kubeflow Dashboard and on the left panel click on Notebooks.
+1. Go to Kubeflow Dashboard and on the left panel click on Notebooks.
 <br>
-Step 2 : Click on the “+ New Notebook” button on the top right and create a notebook by giving it a name.
+2. Click on the “+ New Notebook” button on the top right and create a notebook by giving it a name.
 Change the Workspace volume from from 5 GB to 50 GB, and change the requested memory to 6 GB.

-Step 3 : After the set up is done, click on the Connect button next to the notebook you just created.
+3. After the set up is done, click on the Connect button next to the notebook you just created.
 It will take you to a JupyterLab.

-Step 4 : In the JupyterLab launcher start a new terminal session to clone the github repo.
+4. In the JupyterLab launcher start a new terminal session to clone the github repo.
 In the terminal enter the following commands:

  ```$ git clone https://github.com/AnkitRai-22/natural-language-processing-with-disaster-tweets-kaggle-competition```

-Step 5 : After succesfully cloning the repo, double click on the "natural-language-processing-with-disaster-tweets-kaggle-competition" to go to the github repo.
+5. After succesfully cloning the repo, double click on the "natural-language-processing-with-disaster-tweets-kaggle-competition" to go to the github repo.
 Then open the notebook named "natural-language-processing-with-disaster-tweets-kfp.ipynb" by double-clicking on this name in the left hand directory structure, and to run it click on the "restart the whole kernel and re-reun the whole notebook"(fast-forward logo-ed) button in the top menu of the notebook.
 <br>
+6. View run details immediately after submitting the pipeline.
+<br><br>
 The differences in defining the KFP notebook from the original one require us to make note of the following changes: <br> <br>

  - Defining Functions : The function should be defined in such a way that every library which is being used inside it should be imported inside it.